influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 ```

 ## Quotes
-Line Protocol supports single and double quotes as described in the following table:
+Line protocol supports single and double quotes as described in the following table:

 | Element     | Double quotes                           | Single quotes                           |
 | :------     | :------------:                          |:-------------:                          |